 PoGO – Pokémon GO: Which Pokémon you want to hunt during the Kanto event

-The Kanto in Pokémon Go is active until April 17.
+The Kanto event in Pokémon Go is active until April 17.
 This means that rarer Kanto Pokémon will spawn, you will receive double bonbons, and more Kanto bosses will appear in the raids.
 But which Pokémon are worth catching, and which can you safely leave behind?
 With a look at future generations that will sooner or later be released in Pokémon Go, here are some on which pocket monsters you should currently be hunting.

 Until April 17, 2018, the PoGo community is celebrating Kanto Week in Niantic’s AR game Pokémon Go.
-During the event, you’ll collect double the amount of candies for all activities that grant bonuses, Kanto raid bosses will appear in arenas, and rare spawns from the first Pokémon generation will also appear more frequently.
+During the event, you’ll collect double the amount of candies for all activities that grant bonuses, Kanto raid bosses will appear in arenas, and rare spawns from the Pokémon generation will also appear more frequently.
 Reason enough for the trainers among you to go out and catch Pokémon.
 Because there are some pocket monsters out there in the wild that you’ll want to hunt – because they’re already pretty strong right now, for instance, and nothing’s going to change in the near future.
 Or because with the release of Generation 4 in Pokémon Go, more evolutions will become available that you’ll want the candies for.

 Machollo for Machomei